nx98304/HoneyPot/README.md

 - Try to figure out a better way to anticipating HS clothing's custom color material properties.
 Right now it will yell at you for mismatching the material properties, and some colors will act weirdly if you try to change them, and a lot of items & clothing sets will have custom color UI, but nothing changes when you try to change the color. (usually mean it wasn't supposed to be changed to begin with, even though HoneyPot forces color-changability to all HS clothing.)
 - Further code clean up to make variables in the code humanly readable, and start to annotate the code with comments
 - What's up with the Studio Item category changes?
 I cannot determine the original reason of doing it.
 - Moving the plugin from IPA to fully BepinEx.
-- Performance optimizations?
-Not sure what exactly can be done about it, since most time it spends on is reading the lists and loading the assets, which would be expected to be slow.
 - Welcome further comments about the project.

 ## Past updates

+### 1.4.3
+- Inspector.exe can now identify shaders at the same capacity as SB3U.
+If it cannot identify the name, it will record PathID instead.
+This makes it possible to further expand shader.txt for arbitrary remapping targets.
+- Making sure hair, wear, acc and studio item all go through the same RQ assignment process.
+Not only "hair-like" things such as horse mane, thatched roof etc, HoneyPot now respects the CRQ value and SRQ MB value (higher priority) of all imported items.
+So if there are still render queue issues, we can be almost certain that it's the mod itself has the wrong settings, and should be easily adjustable by editing the HS mod with SB3U directly.
+- HS Male hair support.
+- HS Male top cloth which subsitiute the whole body no longer stays purple.

 ### 1.4.2
 - Fixed an issue where when in chara maker, you won't see the color options right after choosing a piece of HS clothing.